-Important Things to Do
+Important things to do

 - Check your running shoes.
 The wear on the sole of your shoe should indicate whether your running shoes need changing or not.
-Remember, never leave it to race day to try new shoes. - Make sure that you have the correct apparel light coloured top, hat, sunglasses. - Try gels (if you have not tried them yet, then make sure that you do on your last long run which should be on Sunday, the 7th of May). - If you have not put in enough training then you really only have two weeks left before you should be tapering (cutting down on your training) before the Marathon.
+Remember never leave it to race day to try new shoes. - Make sure that you have the correct apparel light coloured top, hat, sunglasses. - Try gels (if you have not tried them yet, then make sure that you do on your last long run which should be on the Sunday, 24th March).

+• If you have not put in enough training, then you really only have two weeks left before you should be tapering (cutting down on your training) before the Marathon.

-Things to take into account on Race Day
+Things to take into account on race day

-- The heat (remember that your body sends more oxygen-rich blood to the skin for cooling in hot conditions, leaving less oxygen-rich blood going to your muscles). - The course (you would describe the KL Marathon course as undulating rather than hilly).
+The heat (remember that your body sends more oxygen-rich blood to the skin for cooling in hot conditions, leaving less oxygen-rich blood going to your muscles.)
+OWNER & ORGANISER SANCTIONED & SUPPORTED BY OFFICIAL PARTNERS TITLE SPONSOR